bad63r/VHDL/and_gate/README.md

-VHDL code of  behavioral model of <b>and gate</b> and its test bench code.
+VHDL code of  behavioral model of <b>AND gate</b> and its test bench code.